 The employee agreements are of 2 types and needs to comply with the labor laws:

 These are some of the rules that you need to take into consideration though there are many more.
 A legal firm with experience like Legal Maxims can help you with the rest of the process.

-Your Free Zone company formation needs to be in compliance with the labor laws.
+Free Zone Business Setup In UAE needs to be in compliance with the labor laws.

 Are you planning to set up a company in Dubai?
 If so, where?